inventory-hub/backend/README.md

 Install docker and docker-compose for your OS.

-To start the services, run `docker-compose up -d` in the root directory.

-To start the services and the backend, run `docker-compose --profile=server up -d --build` in the root directory.
+To start everything in production mode, run `docker-compose up -d --build` in the root directory.

 ### Local Development

-Start the services with `docker-compose up -d` in the root directory.
+Start the services with `docker-compose -f=compose-services.yml up -d` in the root directory. (or have them running locally / on cloud + change the env variables)

-Install Java XX and Maven XX.
+Install the go sdk.

 ...WIP